Making Space for Stillness

 Most people benefit from stillness but it can be difficult to achieve.
 Stilling the mind requires practice.
 It begins with stilling the body.

 Try to sit with a straight back and with both feet flat on the floor.
 Then relax, starting with your toes and working your way up to the head and especially the jaw; be aware of all your muscles and relax all your tensions.
-Many people find paying attention to their regular breathing is helpful.
+Hold your head and neck comfortably balanced, feeling your shoulders widening as you relax.
+Spend a few moments concentrating just on your breathing, gentle and quiet.

 Then close your eyes and, breathing quietly, repeat the sentence silently in your head.
 Don’t worry about distracting thoughts, they will come, just quietly go back to the sentence.
 During the stillness the words drop into the depths of your heart and mind, producing gradual healing of fears, anxieties and resentment.